robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

    *** Test Cases ***
    Example
       [Tags]    robot:exclude
-      Fail      this test will be excluded
+      Fail      This is not executed

 Selecting test cases by tags is a very flexible mechanism and allows many interesting possibilities: